thellimist/bitses/_analyses/chia-network-esqarrouth.md

 - Tech forked from BTC, it has same liveliness as BTC, better finality (3 block/15 minutes).
 - Tech has better decentralization than BTC due to its consensus algorithm.
 Mining Chia is economically unviable unless you have empty storage sitting around.
 So huge Chia farms aren't expected.
 - Chia will have all improvements made for BTC, including lightning network.
-- Will Apache license the code and open source it, before mainnet goes live.
+- They will Apache license the code and open source it before mainnet goes live.
-- Writing Chiascript which will replace Bitcoin script.
+- It has its own version of Bitcoinscript called Chiascript.
 It will help softforks.
 - They claim it can't be hard forked.
-(Need to verify this)
+(Haven't verified)

 Fundraising:

 - The company is doing a completely unique funding model where they own the entire premine of the coin and distribute this to investors based on their company share ownership.
 - 1 Chia will be given out per company share.
 - Genesis block will have 21M coins, will be mined up to 42M.
 But it will take 153 years.
-(Need to verify this)
+(Haven't verified)
 - This system makes it really clear and easy in terms of regulation, nothing can go wrong, everything by the book.
 - Public sale is planned to happen at summer 2018.
 - 1 time dividend will distribute all tokens to company shareholders.
 4M will be kept by company 10M will be kept by founders, employees, advisors.
 These will be vested in 4 years.
 4M-7M shares will be issued to investors.